jz48/IS601TeamDJ/git.md

 * Remote Remove – TBD it removes a remote, any and all remote-tracked branches and configuration settings are updated to reflect the changes.
 * Remote  Show – gives information about the remote.
 * Status - Git status is showing the status of the workspace, the files which are added and committed or not.
+* Master Branch – the main branch of a repository.
+Likened to a trunk of the tree.